-->

 By the time the film reaches its final, fourth-wall-shattering conclusion, you realize that the "meaning" wasn't in the plot at all—it was in the transformation of the viewer.

-You don't watch The Holy Mountain; you survive it.
+You don't watch The Holy Mountain; you experience it.

 06. PERFECT BLUE (1997)